open-metadata/OpenMetadata/openmetadata-docs/content/v1.4.x/connectors/database/bigquery/create-credentials.md

 alt="Create Service Accounts"
 caption="Create Service Accounts" /%}

-Grant a role to service account which has all the required permission to ingest BigQuery metadata in OpenMetadata checkout [this](/connectors/database/bigquery/roles) documentation for details on how to create a custom role with required permissions.
+Grant a role to service account which has all the required permission to ingest BigQuery metadata in OpenMetadata.

 {% image
 src="/images/v1.4/connectors/bigquery/bq-service-account-grant-role.png"